 - The Midsummer Mouse: Midsummer Tales of Tiptoes Lightly and the Summer Queen

-- The longest Day: Celebrating the Summer Solstice
+- The Longest Day: Celebrating the Summer Solstice

-11. Visit a Local Berry Picking Farm
+14. Visit a Local Berry Picking Farm Or Go Foraging

-12. Have a Summer Solstice Feast
+15. Enjoy a Summer Solstice Feast

-13. Attend a Bonfire
+16. Host or Attend a Bonfire

-14. Practice Yoga and Meditate
+17. Practice Yoga and Meditate

 Solstice in Time Square

-15. Review and Renew Goals
+20. Review and Renew Goals

 - Setting Goals